Marianne Walck: Research and career

 Walck retired from Sandia National Laboratories in 2017.
-She was announced as the Deputy Director for Science and Technology of the Idaho National Laboratory in 2018.
+She was announced as the deputy director for Science and Technology of the Idaho National Laboratory in 2018.
 In this capacity, she leads research, science and technology.
-She is a Distinguished Expert for the California Council on Science and Technology., and serves on a variety of advisory panels.
+Walck is a Distinguished Expert for the California Council on Science and Technology., and serves on a variety of advisory panels.

+In 2023, Walck was elected as a Fellow of the American Association for the Advancement of Science.

 Personal life

 Walck is married with two children.
 She is a violinist in her local community orchestra.